-- The planning area is only within HMAs. - Alternative I See Table 38 of this document. - Alternative 2 No changes from Alternative 1.
+- Alternative I See Table 38 of this document. - Alternative 2 No changes from Alternative 1.
 Nevada exceptions do not apply to the RFD Table.
-Utah avoidance criteria are not incorporated due to the fact that exact lek locations are not known. - Alternative 3 All habitat is managed as exclusion. - Alternative 4 PHMA is managed as right-of-way (ROW) exclusion areas.
-IHMA is managed as ROW avoidance areas.
-Areas (regardless of PHMA, GHMA, IHMA or non-HMA status) within 0.5 miles are managed as ROW avoidance areas.
-GHMA is not included in the 0.5-mile buffer managed as ROW avoidance areas for utility scale wind projects. - Alternative 5 PHMA and IHMA would be avoidance areas for utility scale wind and solar energy development.
-GHMA is open with minimization measures. - Existing Avoidance and Exclusions include protections for other resources, Wind Mapper exclusion and avoidance datasets combined to create this data.
+Utah avoidance criteria are not incorporated due to the fact that exact lek locations are not known. - Alternative 3 All habitat is managed as exclusion. - Alternative 4 PHMA is managed as exclusion areas for utility scale wind.
+IHMA is managed as avoidance areas for utility scale wind.
+All BLM managed surface (regardless of PHMA, GHMA, IHMA or non-HMA status) within 0.5 miles of PHMA are managed as utility scale wind avoidance areas.
+GHMA not included in the 0.5-mile buffer is managed as avoidance areas for utility scale wind projects. - Alternative 5 PHMA and IHMA would be avoidance areas for utility scale wind and solar energy development.
+GHMA is open with minimization measures. - Alternative 6 PHMA and IHMA would be avoidance areas for utility scale wind and solar energy development.
+GHMA is open with minimization measures. - Proposed RMP Amendment PHMA and PHMA with Limited Exception would be exclusion.
+GHMA would be open with applicable state specific minimization measures, and some states would manage GHMA as avoidance. - Existing Avoidance and Exclusions include protections for other resources, Wind Mapper exclusion and avoidance datasets combined to create this data.